stanly-johnson/Atmosphere-NASA-Space-Apps/README.md

-# Atmosphere-NASA-Space-Apps
+# Atmosphere
-Air Pollution check app for NASA Space App Challenge built using Ionic and Cordova
+Air pollution app for NASA Space App Challenge built using Ionic and Cordova

 To run the app, install nodejs, ionic and cordova